 Tube: Westminster (Black Line / Northern Line and Grey Line / Jubilee Line)

 If you would like something slightly more upmarket you can try out the restaurants in the area.
-This part of town is known for being affluent and high class, so you will be able to find a good selection of nice places to eat.
+This part of town is known for being affluent and high class, so you will be able to find a good selection of ideal places to eat.
 To find out more about the restaurants and cafes in the area, see our Guide to Restaurants in Westminster.

 You will find a commercial car park near Victoria Tower and there is also disabled parking available in the area.

 To find out exact details about parking options during your visit to the Cathedral, check out the Official Palace of Westminster Car Parking page.